 Today we posted a beta version of our newest Ruby Agent, 2.10, which includes some significant enhancements.
 We invite you to take it for spin and we’d would appreciate your feedback about the features or any bugs and incompatibilities that you might encounter.
-Please email your comments to email@example.com.
+Please add your comments at New Relic support.

 Installing the Ruby Agent

 To install the beta as a plugin, delete any existing RPM plugin in the vendor/plugins area and use this command:

 To install the beta as a gem, do the following:

 git clone git://github.com/newrelic/rpm.git

 Watch the RPM status blog for updates to the beta: http://rpmstatus.newrelic.com.

 Here’s a short run-down of the new features.
 You can find a more detailed description on our support site.

 - Instrumentation of methods as if they were web transactions for better visibility into background tasks and and other activities occurring outside of normal controller actions.

 - Additional visibility into Garbage Collection statistics in Ruby Enterprise Edition as well as Ruby versions with the Railsbench GC patches compiled in.